M2H-MX: Multi-Task Semantic and Geometric Perception for Real-Time Monocular 3D Scene Graph Construction

 \subsection{Implementation Details and Evaluation Protocol}

-All experiments use the M2H-MX-L configuration with a DINOv3-ViT-L backbone, decoder width $C{=}256$, Mamba state size $32$, four register tokens, and $64$ depth bins.
-LoRA adaptation is applied to the final 12 backbone blocks ($r{=}16$, $\alpha{=}32$, dropout $0.05$), while all other backbone parameters remain frozen.
-Input resolution follows the standard protocol of each dataset.
+Unless otherwise stated, experiments use M2H-MX-L with a DINOv3-ViT-L backbone, decoder width $C=256$, Mamba state size 32, four register tokens, and 64 depth bins.
+M2H-MX-B differs only by using the shallower DINOv3-ViT-B backbone; the decoder, task heads, and training protocol remain unchanged.
+For M2H-MX-L, LoRA is applied to the final 12 backbone blocks ($r=16$, $\alpha=32$, dropout 0.05), with all other backbone parameters frozen.
+Input resolution follows each dataset protocol.

 For NYUDv2, all four heads (depth, semantics, normals, edges) are active.
-For Cityscapes evaluation and ScanNet deployment, only depth and semantics are enabled.
+For Cityscapes evaluation and ScanNet deployment, only depth and semantics are enabled because these datasets do not provide the full set of normal and edge annotations needed to train and evaluate the auxiliary heads consistently.
 ScanNet experiments use a model trained on the ScanNet25k subset, on which it achieves 76.10 mIoU and 0.2210 depth RMSE.
-Runtime evaluation is performed inside an asynchronous SLAM loop with GPU-based perception and CPU-based state estimation and mapping.
+Evaluation sequences are not used for model selection.
+Runtime evaluation is performed on a workstation with an Intel i7-14700K CPU, 32GB DDR5 memory, and an NVIDIA RTX 4080 Super GPU.
+Perception runs asynchronously on the GPU, while state estimation and mapping run on the CPU.